 As head of the paid service, the Chief Executive works closely with elected members to deliver the following.

 Leadership: working with elected members to ensure strong and visible leadership and direction, encouraging and enabling managers to motivate and inspire their teams.

 Strategic Direction: ensuring all staff understand and adhere to the strategic aims of the organisation and follow the direction set by the elected members.

 Policy Advice: acting as the principal policy adviser to the elected members of the Council to lead the development of workable strategies which will deliver the political objectives set by the councillors.

 Partnerships: leading and developing strong partnerships across the local community to achieve improved outcomes and better public services for local people.

 Operational Management: overseeing financial and performance management, risk management, people management and change management within the council.

 Chief Executive's salary

-The Chief Executive is paid on a scale that starts at £178,500 and ends at £183,499.
+The Chief Executive is paid on a scale between £180,000-£184,999.
 All managerial staff are subject to annual appraisal, and progression on the scale only happens if satisfactory progress is evidenced.